 State of the onion

-- But there are no AAA quality revenue generating Open Source games.
+writing games, there are still no AAA quality revenue generating Open Source

 Potted history of Games development